-5.46 In the evaluation (or 'rule review') phase, we assess the impact of the implemented policy.
+5.63 In the evaluation (or 'rule review') phase, we assess the impact of the implemented policy.
 This includes considering whether the policy has been successful in meeting its intended outcomes, whether it is still relevant and required, and if it has produced any unintended consequences.
 We assess policies objectively and look actively for areas for improvements or clarifications.
-Our proposed approach to rule review is set out in CP11/23.
+We have set out our approach in more detail in our statement on the review of rules.